OpenBuilders/contest-tool/docs/backend/stack.md

 ---

-This stack ensures Contonest’s backend is **secure, efficient, and fully integrated with Telegram**, supporting payments, dynamic content generation, and smooth Mini App operation.
+This stack ensures Contests Tool’s backend is **secure, efficient, and fully integrated with Telegram**, supporting payments, dynamic content generation, and smooth Mini App operation.